Apply for your pension online

 - Confirm your spousal information is correct.

 - Nominate your beneficiaries.
-Your pre-retirement beneficiaries are entitled to a portion of your pension should you die before retirement, but not after.
+The beneficiaries you named before your retirement are entitled to a portion of your pension if you died before retirement, but not after.
 Now that you are retiring, you must nominate beneficiaries again.
 You may also nominate alternate beneficiaries.
-If you have a spouse, your spouse is your primary beneficiary unless they have signed the Form 2 spousal waiver.
+If you have a spouse, they are automatically your primary beneficiary.
+Your spouse can agree to waive their beneficiary rights by signing a Form 2 spousal waiver (see step 3, above).

 - Select which health coverage from the plan, if any, you wish to apply for, and add your eligible dependants.
 When you retire, any extended health care and dental coverage you were receiving through your employer will stop.
 You are responsible for paying the premiums associated with any coverage you choose.

-- Provide your payment information for direct deposit to a Canadian bank account.
+- Provide your payment information for direct deposit into your bank account.
+Alternate payment methods are available if you live outside the U.S. or Canada.

 - Review your application.
 You will not be able to make any changes after you submit it.
 Use the Print retirement summary button to print a paper copy of your application or save a copy as a PDF.

 After you’ve submitted your application

-After you click Submit, you’ll receive your first pension payment at the end of the month your pension is effective.
-We'll contact you if we have any questions or need more information.
+After you click Submit, we’ll contact you if we have any questions or need more information.
 If you have questions, please contact us; we’re here to help.

 If you need cancel or change your application, contact us as soon as possible.

 Another way to apply for your pension

 You can also apply for your pension by completing a paper application.
 Submit your completed forms and copies of any required documents by uploading (scan or photo) to My Account Message Centre or by mailing them to Public Service Pension Plan.

 If you are an active or inactive member, you are eligible to apply for your pension once you reach your earliest retirement age.

 Before starting your application, please contact the Public Service Pension Plan if:

 - You are a limited member